 - These changes along with the branch are pushed to the developer’s copy of the repository on their account.

 - A pull request from the branch is opened to the official repository.

 - The official repository’s manager checks the changes and approves the changes to get merged into the official repository.

-Automating your Git Workflows for better productivity
+Automating your Git Workflows and Branching Strategy for better productivity

 One of the things that developers have to constantly juggle with is updating their project management tool to keep their teammates updated.
 That’s why, at Zepel, our developers automate their workflow, so they can spend more of their time building the software.

 Here’s how we automate our git workflow to keep everyone in sync:

 While Zepel integrates deeply with GitHub, Bitbucket, and GitLab, we use GitHub internally.
 So, once we’ve integrated GitHub with Zepel, our development team sets up the git workflow automation within Zepel.
 Here’s how it looks today: